tejendra9068/Nadi-Pariksha/README.md

 📜 License

 This project is intended for academic, research, and educational purposes.
-(Add an open-source license if you plan public collaboration.)
+(Add an open-source license if you plan public collaboration.

+**This project powered by Alpha Ignite Group**